jbush001/NyuziProcessor/README.md

 	sudo make install
 	cd ../..

-Download and build the Nyuzi toolchain (This clones my repo.
+Download and build the [Nyuzi toolchain](https://github.com/jbush001/NyuziToolchain).
+(This clones my repo.
 If you want to use your own fork, change the path below)

     git clone https://github.com/jbush001/NyuziToolchain.git tools/NyuziToolchain
     cd tools/NyuziToolchain